netsec-ethz/scion-apps/_examples/shttp/README.md

 # Examples for HTTP over SCION/QUIC

-This directory contains small example applications that show how HTTP/3 over SCION/QUIC can be used for servers, proxies, and clients.
+This directory contains small example programs that show how HTTP/3 over SCION/QUIC can be used for servers, proxies, and clients.

-See also the package [shttp](../../pkg/shttp/README.md).
+See also the package [shttp](../../pkg/shttp/README.md) for the underlaying library code.

 ### Preparation: